Stan Hedwall Park

 Stan Hedwall Park is the largest park in Chehalis, Washington at 204-acres (83 ha).
 It is located west of I-5, and southeast of Lintott-Alexander Park and the beginning trailhead for the Willapa Hills Trail.
-The park contains ball fields for softball and little league baseball, areas for volleyball and soccer, RV parking, and three miles of trails.
-The Newaukum River winds thru the forested, southern portion of the park and the river is accessible to visitors for fishing and water activities.

-The park is named after a former Chehalis parks director and Lewis County commissioner.
 The ballfields host competitions for the Babe Ruth League and various high school sports in Lewis County, acting as home field for W.F.
 West High School.